mcwdsi/dron/docs/index.md

-# dron
+# DRON Ontology Documentation

 [//]: # "This file is meant to be edited by the ontology maintainer."

-Welcome to the dron documentation!
+Welcome to the DRON documentation!

-You can find some information about standard ontology engineering workflows [here](odk-workflows/index.md).
+You can find descriptions of the standard ontology engineering workflows [here](odk-workflows/index.md).